ISIPINK/masterthesis_MC_linear_ODEs/ideas.md

 - RMC for difference equations
 - RMC for systems of linear equations

-## propagators =~ dirchlet basis for diffusion equations
-- composition property + function optimization = propagator (uniqueness?, Fredholm integral equations)
-- propagators for path information (e.g. average)
-- full propagators (look Walk on Rectangles)
-- reject + method of images = more propagators
-- propagation in jumped space
-- propagation in moving space (Girsanov also does the job I think)
-- balancing problem  (not an idea)
-- time dependent boundaries (see walk on moving spheres and linear time dependent boundaries)

 ## unsorted
 - function control variate + fitting